SimonWindsor/Maths-Quiz/README.md

 - Responsive design adapts to different screen sizes and orientations.
 - ARIA roles and attributes used to enhance accessibility for screen readers.

+## What was Learnt During Production
+This was my first independent project, which I undertook with perhaps a somewhat novice level of knowledge at the time.
+I feel that knowledge however, was utilised well.
+Much focus in producing this maths game was adaptability to multiple devices.
+This proved to be of considerable challenge.
+This was perhaps Adding sufficient accessibility features to this game was also a challenge, and will perhaps be modified futher in future.

+## Potential Future Developments
+While I focussed only on formal abstract mathematical notation- where symbolic numbers and operational symbols were used, I would consider focussing also on concrete number representation (eg. 4 apples put together with 6 apples).
+This would be to reinforce the relationship between concrete and symbolic representation of numbers.
+I would also consider expanding the target demograpic to older and younger children than the 5 - 7 age range.
+I would like to encompass more operations (eg. multiplication and division) as well as features to give users more freedom in determining range of number sizes (eg. 1 t0 10 or 1 to 1000) or even negative numbers or fractions.
+A more diverse set of game modes would likely achieve more.

 ## Screenshots

 ![Game selection menu](./resources/images/screenshots/gamemenu.png)